2021 MLK Day Film Festival

 A documentary film festival featuring films on the global freedom struggle that speak to Martin Luther King Jr.'s unanswered question.

 For this year's King Holiday, the Martin Luther King Jr. Research and Education Institute at Stanford University hosted a free, four-day webinar and film festival, from the evening of Jan.
 15 through Jan.
 18, 2021.
 On the eve of the presidential inauguration, the festival featured over 20 documentaries as well as musical performances and panel discussions that addressed Dr. King's unanswered question: "Where do we go from here?"
+If you missed the festival or have not had a chance to see all films, we have provided a list with more information on how to continue watching.

 The webinar consisted of Zoom meetings with our director Dr. Clayborne Carson that took place throughout the weekend, in which he spoke with registrants on a range of topics, from Bay Area civil rights history to the legacy of the African American Gandhians.
 The schedule of discussion topics can be viewed below under PROGRAM.